 But at the same time, you may want to check some info (e.g., check the time or notifications) or control music playing without unlocking Galaxy S21.
 So, you do not want to have a blank lock screen.

 Sometimes, you may want to allow you or others to make emergency calls without unlocking the phone.

 So, the Galaxy S21 lock screen has dual roles:

-- To stop unauthorized access to your data and apps.
+- To stop unauthorized access to your data and apps (with a scree lock).

 - To offer some convenience features without unlocking the phone.